 Spinel compositions give slightly more information on the modes of variation between samples.
 For accuracy, we correct spinel Mg# from total iron to ferrous iron basis using stoichiometric balance: excess Fe is removed from the octahedral site and added to the tetrahedral until Σcations=3 with a 4-oxygen basis.
 This correction results in spinel Mg# between 75 and 81, slightly higher than the uncorrected value.
 Results are shown in Table ¿tbl:spinel_correction? and Figure ¿fig:spinel_cr?.
 Sample CK-2 has additional scatter imparted by this correction but the rest seem to have homogeneous oxidized iron contents within-sample.
 The residual samples (CK-3 and CK-4) show high Cr# indicative of residues of melt extraction, while the fertile samples show low Cr#s.
-Sample CK-6 has an intermediate Cr# possibly indicative of a somewhat depleted sample and related to its high iron content [Figure a].
+Sample CK-6 has an intermediate Cr# possibly indicative of a somewhat depleted sample and related to its high iron content Figure ¿fig:major_elements?a.

 The phase compositions of the "fertile" samples are quite consistent, as are those of CK-3 and CK-4 (the more depleted samples).
 CK-6, with silicate-phase signatures of enrichment combined with high-iron compositions and chromian spinels, potentially demonstrates depletion during partial melting followed by assimilation of a higher-iron enriching component.